catalyst-cloud/catalystcloud-docs/source/tutorials/terraform-lifecycle-to-prevent-resource-re-creation.rst

 Problem
 =======

-In Catalyst Cloud we provide OS images that users can use to start their virtual machines.
+In Sky TV we provide OS images that users can use to start their virtual machines.
 We update our images regularily so the image name stays the same but the image contents change.
-Users who manage Catalyst Cloud using Terraform, will notice that when they use certain images to start compute instances Terraform will periodically offer to re-create an entire instance in response to image id change.
+Users who manage Sky TV using Terraform, will notice that when they use certain images to start compute instances Terraform will periodically offer to re-create an entire instance in response to image id change.